 So this Easter was my do-over weekend.
 A chance to travel the same roads but this time knowing that James and I had been together almost 3 years and that the kids were happy and settled and my ex-husband, about to be married himself, wouldn’t be calling!

 Kids off with their other parents, we started our re-imagined weekend in Thames with breakfast with James Dad.
-I’ve spent a few pages writing about Thames in the past so I won’t write too much more but I do love how each time I come to Thames now it seems like there is a new space – this was my latest find.
+I’ve spent a few pages writing about Thames in the past so I won’t write too much more but I do love how each time I come to Thames now it seems like there is a new space.
+This was my find this time…

 We dropped the and as we set off up the coast I had one thing on my mind – cocktails!